 Ledger Nano X Supported Cryptos

-One of the most important questions, when it comes to buying a hardware wallet is: Does this support the cryptocurrencies and tokens I’m going to buy, sell, exchange, and stake?
+One of the most important questions regarding buying a hardware wallet is: Does this support the cryptocurrencies and tokens I’m going to buy, sell, exchange, and stake?

-With Ledger Live you can send, receive, stake, and swap your crypto assets.
-With the recent addition of Bluetooth connectivity, you can perform all these actions on the go, with access from a mobile device.
+Ledger Live simplifies sending, receiving, staking, and swapping crypto assets.
+With the recent addition of Bluetooth connectivity, you can now perform all these actions on the go, with access from a mobile device.

 Ledger Live App for Nano X

-The Ledger Nano X app, allows Ledger Nano hardware device users to manage their crypto on a mobile device.
+The Ledger Nano X app allows Ledger Nano hardware device users to manage their crypto on a mobile device.
 This is known as Ledger Live (Mobile), which we explain in more detail below.
-With the app, you can buy crypto such as Bitcoin and Ethereum via their partner Coinify.
+With the app, you can buy cryptos such as Bitcoin and Ethereum via their partner Coinify.
 You can also use the app to send and receive your crypto on the go.
-Plus you can swap, stake and lend your assets too.
+Plus, you can swap, stake and lend your assets too.

-Ledger offers several layers of support, with a Live Chat feature, active social media channels (where you can also ask for help), a Help Center, Frequently Asked Questions (FAQs), and a Contact Us option.
+Ledger offers several support layers, a Live Chat feature, active social media channels (where you can also ask for help), a Help Center, Frequently Asked Questions (FAQs), and a Contact Us option.

 Ledger is known for its security.
 Not only do they sell a popular range of hardware wallets, but other companies in the crypto space actively work with them to provide security solutions for crypto exchanges, apps, and platforms.